 The Company has various current and previously-owned facilities subject to a variety of environmental regulations.
 The Company has received certain indemnifications from either companies previously owning these facilities or from purchasers of those facilities.
 Additionally, certain property previously sold by the Company has been designated as a Brownfield Site and has been approved for development by the purchaser.
-As of July 2, 2023 and December 31, 2022, no amounts were accrued for any environmental matters.
+As of October 1, 2023 and December 31, 2022, no amounts were accrued for any environmental matters.

 On December 27, 2017, the U.S. Department of Labor (the "DOL") filed a lawsuit alleging that the Company had misinterpreted the language of the Company's 401(k) Plans (collectively, the "Plan").
 The DOL does not dispute that the Company reached such interpretation in good faith and after the Company consulted with independent ERISA counsel.
 On January 26, 2022, an opinion was issued by the presiding judge indicating that certain of the Plan language in dispute is unambiguous and would therefore limit the Company's right to interpret such language.
 Following the denial of motions for summary judgement from the Company and the DOL on April 28, 2022, a hearing took place on September 13, 2022 to review issues raised in the Company's motion to amend its answer and its proposed counter claim and general next steps for the litigation proceedings, including settlement considerations.
-Following the hearing the judge issued an order denying the Company's motion to amend its answer and proposed counter claim and further requested that the parties prepare a joint status report by November 14, 2022 relating to the schedule for the litigation proceedings.
-While the Company believes that it has affirmative defenses and is continuing to vigorously defend the matter, the Company has engaged in settlement discussions with the DOL, and on March 14, 2023, the parties jointly delivered to the court a proposed consent order and judgment containing the terms of a settlement by the court.
-The Parties have also filed joint briefs with the court in support of the settlement and are awaiting approval of the consent order and judgment by the court.
-The Company recorded a reserve of \$575,000 during the year ended December 31, 2022, and the Company currently estimates the range of possible loss is \$0 to \$58,000 in excess of the amount reserved.
-If a settlement is not reached and the DOL's allegations were subsequently upheld by a court, the Company could be required to make additional contributions into the accounts of its Plan participant
+Following the hearing the judge issued an order denving the Company's motion to amend its answer and proposed counter claim and further requested that the parties prepare a joint status report by November 14, 2022 relating to the schedule for the litigation proceedings.
+While the Company believes that it has affirmative defenses, in an effort to avoid further litigation the Company engaged in settlement discussions with the DOL, and on March 14, 2023, the parties jointly delivered to the court a proposed consent order and judgment containing the terms of a settlement agreement, which the judge entered into the court record on September 28, 2023.
+The settlement, among other terms, requires the Company to pay a restoration payment of \$575,000 to the Plan, which will be distributed among affected participants of the Plan, assessed a 10% penalty under section 502(l) of ERISA, which allows for the Company to request a good faith waiver upon satisfaction of the settlement, and dismissed individual defendants.
+The Company recorded a reserve of \$575,000 during the year ended December 31, 2022, and the Company currently estimates the range of possible loss is \$0 to \$58,000 in excess of the amount reserved, representing the potential 10% penalty.
+The Court retained jurisdiction over the parties for the purposes of enforcing and interpreting the terms of this consent order and judgment.